lnceballosz/testngio/index.md

 ## How to use it?

 The documents below will guide and help you with the most important issues regarding FOSS licensing.
 Just click on each document below to read and download.
+You can also clone the repository to always have the latest version of the documents.

 If you spot a bug or something worng, please raise an issue in our GitHub repository.

 ---